Home

 Juan is extremely knowledgeable about English grammar – he can quickly name grammatical forms, such as present participles and past perfect, which most American students have forgotten by the time they graduate from high school.
 But pronunciation and intonation tend to be stumbling blocks.
 I have seen him make big strides in understanding and using words in his guidebook and in conversational English.

-The Next Adventure: Create Your Own Tandem
+The Next Adventure: Create Your Own Language Learning Tandem

 Every foreign language course can be enhanced by a one-on-one tutorial.
 I’m sure they can come in as many flavors as the mind can invent.

-• Several U.S. cities have initiated cross-cultural exchanges in which people of different languages and cultures are invited to come together, share experiences, and, as possible, establish face-to-face relationships through which they can improve their ability in another language.
-We have joined such a “Meetup” group in our community.
+• Several U.S. cities have initiated cross-cultural exchanges in which people of different languages and cultures are invited to come together, share experiences, and as possible, establish face-to-face relationships through which they can improve their ability in another language.
+We have joined such a "Meetup" group in our community.

 • I have friend who teaches one-on-one Spanish by telephone to a student in the U.S. They have a two-hour conversation once a week.
 My friend tells me the land-line phone cost for the U.S. resident to talk for two hours is about US$5 an hour.
 If that is too steep for you to refine your basic Spanish grammar, you can use a voice-over-Internet-Protocol (VOIP), such as Skype, which is free.
 Some VOIP fans use video cameras so they can actually see one another on their computers.
 On the downside, you need high-speed internet, and the quality of transmission may vary.
 The cost of instruction is on top of the phone cost, but also quite reasonable.